Have a nice, convenient, delicious day.

 Where should we go for dinner?
-That simple question sparked the inspiration for a new restaurant opening at SoDa Row this Spring.
-Chef Jen Gilroy, well known for her award-winning Salt Lake City restaurant Meditrina, recently moved to the suburbs and quickly realized that she missed the food scene that flourishes in downtown Salt Lake […]Read more
+That simple question sparked the inspiration for a new restaurant opening at SoDa Row.
+Chef Jen Gilroy, well known for her award-winning Salt Lake City restaurant Meditrina, recently moved to the suburbs and quickly realized that she missed the food scene that flourishes in downtown Salt Lake City–so she’s […]Read more

 Holiday shopping, sweet treats and a day out with your girlfriends are all in store at the Oh Sweet Sadie Art & Gift Show.
 The Holiday Show will return to its usual spot on SoDa Row (11274 S. Kestrel Rise Road) and will be here for three weeks.
 November 28th & 29th December 5th & […]Read more

 The Southwest corner of Salt Lake County has seen significant and rapid population growth over the past several years.
 With Daybreak now in it’s 10th year, there are nearly 4,000 households and over 13,000 residents in Daybreak alone, not to mention the growth that has occurred with other new home communities in the surrounding area.
 As the area begins to mature, […]Read more

 Once again South Jordan has earned the #18 slot on Money Magazine’s 2014 list of Best Places to Live in America.
 Daybreak was recognized for its energy-efficient homes, its growing commercial district–SoDa Row that has brought in a variety of shops and restaurants, as well as the creation of outdoor recreation areas in the community including more than […]Read more